dimagoldin/docker-tutorial/README.md

 #### Chapter 1 - Basic Docker
 ___
 > Shows a basic Dockerfile for java and nodejs microservices and the build process.
+Shows a simple way to reduce image size

 **Steps**:
 1. ```cd 1_basic_docker```